<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 • At the start / finish line for timing at Fletcher's Cove, 4940 Canal Road NW, Washington DC

-• At Lock 5 for bottled water in paper cups, Gatorade in paper cups, and CarbBoom! while supplies last
+• At Lock 6 for bottled water and Gatorade

-• At Lock 7 for bottled water in paper cups, Gatorade in paper cups, and CarbBoom! while supplies last
+• At Lock 7 for bottled water and Gatorade

-• At Lock 10 for bottled water in paper cups, Gatorade in paper cups, and CarbBoom! while supplies last
+• At Lock 10 for bottled water and Gatorade

-• We have a turnaround cone and volunteers at the quarter-marathon mark near Billy Goat Trail outside I-495 Capital Beltway accessible via the Towpath from Lock 10 on the east and Carderock on the west
+• We have a turnaround cone and volunteers at the quarter-marathon mark near Billy Goat Trail outside I-495 Capital Beltway accessible via the Towpath from Lock 10 on the east and Carderock on the west, but we can't place an aid stations there as it is not accessible except by foot or bicycle

 • Q&A about the aid stations: